Epinova/Epinova.Elasticsearch/setup.md

 * `closeIndexDelay` the delay in milliseconds between open/close operations.
 An increase might be necessary on slower servers.
 * `ignoreXhtmlStringContentFragments` should content fragments in XhtmlStrings be ignored?
 * `clientTimeoutSeconds` the timeout in seconds used by the underlying HttpClient.
+* `apikey` apikey used for authentication.
+Base64 encoded string generated in Elastic cloud.
+Preferred.
 * `username` username for basic authentication.
 * `password` password for basic authentication.
 * `shards` the number of shards for new indices.